arblane/recent-events-firebot-setup/README.md

     +   This setup currently utilizes persistence via individual text files.

 ##  Overlay
-+   This firebotsetup makes use of the Firebot overlay
++   This firebotsetup makes use of the Firebot overlay.